 Cost does not include: Transportation to & from Chain O’ Lakes State Park, park entrance fee, fees incurred from expenses leading up to the event, Saturday lunch, snacks

-Cost does include: 2 professionally trained women guides, group meals, meals included: Friday dinner, Saturday breakfast, Sunday breakfast, basic camping gear – if needed please indicate when registering, camping fees for two night, campfire wood, permit fees, insurance, special gift from DNK Presents.
+Cost does include: 2 professionally trained women guides, group meals, meals included: Friday dinner, Saturday breakfast, Saturday dinner, Sunday breakfast, basic camping gear – if needed please indicate when registering, camping fees for two night, campfire wood, permit fees, insurance, special gift from DNK Presents.
 Participants will need to bring their own lunch on Saturday.

 Itinerary and Information: This canoe trip at Chain-O-Lakes State Park is designed to help improve canoe paddling skills while merging them with your tent camping skills.
 Meet at Chain-O-Lakes boat rental at 4:00pm on Friday, June 25.
 We will load camping gear into tandem canoes and head across Sand Lake to enter the chain of lakes that will quickly make you feel like you are in some far off wilderness land.
 Arriving on Rivir Lake we will use 3 of the canoe-only camping sites.
 Please plan on sharing a tent with one other camper, unless you have your own hammock.
 This will be home for the night.
 Once you are settled in you have lots of choices.
 Hiking trails fan out in all directions.
 Bring a fishing pole and see if you can catch dinner.
 Are you a bird watcher?
 Head out and add to your life list.
 Bring a hammock and “hang out.”
 Or, do a little more paddling!!
 You pick!